joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6837169/2025/12/03/mlb-free-agency-emilio-pagan-reds/

 **Lionel Messi's legacy doesn't need an Inter Miami MLS Cup title.
 Or does it?**\
-`Messi has won - and lost - bigger games than Saturday's MLS Cup final.
-But at his level of greatness, every opportunity counts `\
+`Messi has won — and lost — bigger games than Saturday's MLS Cup final.
+But at his level of greatness, every opportunity counts.`\
 https://nytimes.com/athletic/6854125/2025/12/03/messi-mls-cup-final-legacy-inter-miami/

 **Your Immigration Questions, Answered**\